ticki/mu/README.md

 - [ ] Make interactive cards easier: While the `.mu` format implements `sh: ` followed by a command for specifying an arbitrary command (e.g. some program doing cloze) instead of a PDF, this is not implemented by `mkmu`.
-  - [ ] Implement a `cloze` program and other interactive memory card styles.
+  - [ ] Implement a `cloze` program and other interactive flashcard styles.
 - [ ] Heatmap of activity.
 - [ ] Align `rt` table.
 - [ ] Add command to output sorted familiarities.